-PacificSource may report a provider for potential fraud if a provider uses the attestation process regularly, rather than to correct the occasional missing signature.
-Patterns or consistent use of attestation in place of signed records may lead to further investigation of claims data, denial of claims, audits, or overpayment recovery.
+PacificSource will permit the use of an attestation form when a signature and date have been inadvertently omitted.
+However, patterns or consistent use of attestation in place of signed records may lead to further investigation of claims data, denial of claims, audits, overpayment recovery, or escalation of claims for fraud review.
 This is consistent with the fraud referrals information from CMS Pub 100-08, Medicare Program Integrity.